About Lark Hotels

 Not a back office CEO, Rob has been recognized for doing whatever it takes - whether it is cleaning toilets, making beds, hauling furniture or installing wallpaper.
 It’s true, more of his time lately is spent developing the strategic vision for Lark Hotels, creating budgets, forecasting revenue projections and evaluating projects, however he, along with the rest of the Lark Leadership Team, is in regular touch with each property on an ongoing basis.
 Over the last decade he has become an expert in revenue management, creating operational efficiencies, repositioning properties, operationalizing a property’s brand and project evaluation.
 While other developers and operators can be hesitant to commit to seasonal markets or smaller properties, Rob has a particular affinity for these resort destinations and knows how to maximize a short season.

 Dawn is a “wouldn’t it be cool if” kind of thinker.
 She wakes up with ideas in her head and can’t wait to share them.
-Dawn leads Lark Hotels branding conceptualization and marketing, advertising, and public relations strategy for each of our properties, as well as the overarching Lark Hotels brand.
-She was a principal at Rare Brick, one of the nation’s leading boutique hospitality design and photography firms.
+While still a principal at Lark, Dawn recently moved out of the day-to-day marketing work of the organization, where she formerly led Lark Hotels branding conceptualization and marketing, advertising, and public relations strategy for each of our properties, as well as the overarching Lark Hotels brand.
+Dawn also founded and served as publisher of our On a Lark magazine and managed brand partnerships with other dynamic, growing companies.
+Now, she is working on a few special projects for the organization and moving on to exciting new horizons.
+Previously, she was a principal at Rare Brick, one of the nation’s leading boutique hospitality design and photography firms.
 She has developed marketing strategy and refined the brands of 50+ lodging businesses, including those in the Lark portfolio.
-With 16 years consulting experience specifically for the hospitality industry, Dawn has developed a reputation for in-depth industry knowledge and a keen instinct for effectively marketing hospitality services.
-Dawn also developed and serves as publisher of our On a Lark magazine and manages brand partnerships with other dynamic, growing companies.

 Director of Design, Principal